Todo sobre el Art Nouveau

 Klimt's Hope II - Art Nouveau

 But Art Nouveau painters were few and far between: Klimt had virtually no students or followers (Egon Schiele went in the direction of expressionism), and Prouvé is equally well known as a sculptor and furniture designer.
-Instead, it can be said that Art Nouveau was responsible, more than any other style in history, for bridging the gap between the decorative or applied arts of utilitarian objects and the fine or purely ornamental arts of painting, sculpture and art. architecture, arts that had traditionally been considered more important, purer expressions of talent and artistic skills, it being debatable whether that gap was completely closed.
+Instead, it can be said that Art Nouveau was responsible, more than any other style in history, for bridging the gap between the decorative or applied arts to utilitarian objects and the fine or purely ornamental arts of painting, sculpture and architecture, arts that have traditionally been considered more important, purer expressions of artistic talent and skill, it is debatable whether that gap would be fully closed.

 Art Nouveau jewelry and glassware

-Art Nouveau's reputation for luxury was also evident in its exploitation by some of the best-known glass artists in history.
+Art Nouveau's reputation for luxury was also evident in its exploitation by some of history's best-known glass artists.
 Emile Gallé, the Daum Brothers, Tiffany, and Jacques Gruber first found renown, at least in part, through their Art Nouveau glass and its applications in many utilitarian forms.
-The firms of Gallé and Daum established their reputations in vase design and glass art, pioneering new techniques in acid-etched pieces whose sinuously curved, shapely surfaces seemed to flow between translucent hues effortlessly.
+The firms of Gallé and Daum established their reputations in vase designs and glass art, pioneering new techniques in acid-etched pieces whose sinuously curved, shapely surfaces seemed to flow effortlessly between translucent hues.

-The Daum and Tiffany brothers also exploited the artistic possibilities of glass for utilitarian purposes, such as lampshades and stationery.
-Both Tiffany and Jacques Gruber, who had trained in Nancy with the Daum Brothers in jewelry, as well as René Lalique, Louis Comfort Tiffany and Marcel Wolfers, created some of the most prized pieces of the turn of the century, producing everything from earrings to necklaces, bracelets and brooches, thus ensuring that Art Nouveau would always be associated with fin-luxury de-siècle, despite the hope that its ubiquity might make it universally accessible.
+The Daum brothers and Tiffany also exploited the artistic possibilities of glass for utilitarian purposes, such as lampshades and desk utensils.
+Both Tiffany and Jacques Gruber, who had trained in Nancy with the Daum Brothers in jewelry, as well as René Lalique, Louis Comfort Tiffany and Marcel Wolfers, created some of the most precious pieces of the turn of the century, producing everything from earrings to necklaces, bracelets and brooches, thus ensuring that Art Nouveau would always be associated with fin-luxury de-siècle, despite the hope that its ubiquity might make it universally accessible.

 Corporate identity in Art Nouveau

-Art Nouveau rose to prominence at the same time that retailing expanded to attract a truly mass audience.
-It featured prominently in many of the leading urban department stores established in the late 19th century, including La Samaritaine in Paris, Wertheim's in Berlin, and Magasins Reunis in Nancy.
+Art Nouveau rose to prominence at the same time that retail expanded to attract a truly mass audience.
+It featured prominently in many of the major urban department stores established in the late 19th century, including La Samaritaine in Paris, Wertheim's in Berlin, and Magasins Reunis in Nancy.

-In addition, it was aggressively marketed by some of the most famous design outlets of the day, beginning with Siegfried Bing's L'Art Nouveau store in Paris, which remained a bastion of the style's spread until its closure in 1905 shortly after. after Bing's death.
-His was far from the only store in town that specialized in Art Nouveau interiors and furniture.
+In addition, it was aggressively marketed by some of the most famous designer outlets of the day, beginning with Siegfried Bing's L'Art Nouveau store in Paris, which remained a bastion of the style's diffusion until its closure in little 1905. after Bing's death.
+His was far from the only store in the city that specialized in Art Nouveau interiors and furniture.

-Meanwhile, Liberty & Co. was the main distributor of objects of the style in Great Britain and Italy, where, as a result, the Liberty name became almost synonymous with the style.
+Meanwhile, Liberty & Co. was the main distributor of the style's objects in Britain and Italy, where, as a result, the Liberty name became almost synonymous with the style.

 Liberty & Co - Art Nouveau